Video games in China: Initial growth (1980s–2000)

+As home ownership of computers in urban China increased after 1995, the Chinese PC games market grew significantly.

 Console games continued to grow in popularity through the 1990s, which created a broader concern in the media of video game addiction, with terms like "digital heroin" being used to describe video games.
 Even before the 1990s, there had been a broader stance in China that video games created negative effects on those that played them, which only grew during this decade.
 The impact on youth was particularly of concern, as video games were known to detract students from schoolwork, leaving them unprepared to enter China's college system.
 This situation was partially created by China's one-child policy, with sibling-less children having few others to interact with and little to do outside of school.
 The anti-addiction facet also discouraged foreign companies from trying to break into the Chinese market.